 The City anticipates receiving \$75,000 a year over a twenty (20) year period in program income from the Downtown Tax Increment District revenues from the Northside East Downtown Tax Increment District Trust Fund as stated in a City Council approved ordinance.
-We are currently in year 10 of the repayments.
-The majority of the installment for the current fiscal year has been earmarked for the Catholic Charities-Network of Care to Prevent Homelessness (\$60,788) and the remaining funds (\$14,212) are earmarked for Clara White Mission, Inc. - Vocational Training Program.
+We are currently in year 11 of the repayments.
+The installment for the current fiscal year has been earmarked for the Catholic Charities-Network of Care to Prevent Homelessness (\$55,317) and the remaining funds (\$19,683) are earmarked for Clara White Mission, Inc. - Vocational Training Program.
 CDBG funds provided an economic development grant in the amount of \$1.5M to the Jacksonville Museum of Modern Art for acquisition (\$1.2M) and rehabilitation (\$300,000) through the Jacksonville Economic Development Commission.
 All regulating requirements will be adhered to.
-We estimate additional program income of \$288,386 to be received from old revolving and rehabilitation loan program.
+We estimate additional program income of \$169,311.82 to be received from old revolving and rehabilitation loan program.